Office of Assessment

 |Text Index||Custom Search|

 - National NAEP tests public/private students in grades 4, 8, and 12.

 - State NAEP tests public school students in grades 4 and 8.
-In 2009, grade 12 students participated in state NAEP in a limited number of states, including Florida, and will participate again in 2013.
+In 2009 and 2013, grade 12 students participated in state NAEP in a limited number of states, including Florida.

 - Assessments are given most frequently in mathematics, reading, science, and writing.
 Other subjects, such as the arts, civics, economics, geography, and U.S. History, are assessed periodically.

 Special Studies are administered according to the assessment schedule set by the National Assessment Governing Board (NAGB).
 Ongoing projects include the High School Transcript Study and a Technology-Based Assessment Project designed to explore the use of technology, especially the use of the computer as a tool to enhance the quality and efficiency of educational assessments.

 See the Long-Term Trend (LTT) NAEP page for information on this assessment.

 Preparing to Administer the Assessments